Monash-Emerging-Tech/mbest-boring-sim/README.md

 ## Description

 MBest Boring Simulator is a Unity-powered VR experience that virtualises Monash BEST’s tunnel boring machine ("Gaia 1").
-Visitors can pick up the model, spin it, toggle machine animations on/off, and view its three distinct layers—much like toggling floors in Google Maps.
+Visitors can pick up the model, spin it, toggle machine animations on/off, and view its three distinct layers, much like toggling floors in Google Maps.
 This build is for an upcoming showcase and also serves as a reusable demo for future MBEST and MNET collaborations.

 ---